jedisct1/libsodium-doc/libsodium_users/README.md

 - [KadNode](https://github.com/mwarning/KadNode): A small P2P DNS resolution daemon based on a Distributed Hash Table.
 - [Kickpass](https://github.com/paulfariello/kickpass): A stupid simple password manager.
 - [Kryptonite](https://github.com/kryptco/kr): The new home for your SSH private key on your iPhone or Android.
+- [Lageant](https://github.com/bitbeans/lageant): libsodium Authentication Agent.
 - [Lawncipher](https://github.com/LockateMe/Lawncipher): An embedded, encrypted, multi-purpose document store.
-- [Lageant](https://github.com/bitbeans/lageant): libsodium Authentication Agent.
-- [libsodium password hashing schemes for Dovecot](https://github.com/LuckyFellow/dovecot-libsodium-plugin): Dovecot plugin to support Scrypt and Argon2 for password hashing.
-- [libsodium for Universal Windows Platform](https://github.com/charlesportwoodii/libsodium-uwp): a C++ Windows Runtime Component for UWP applications.
 - [Lumimaja](https://github.com/Safari77/lumimaja): PasswordSafe with Argon2 KDF, data encrypted with ChaCha20Poly1305, and Yubikey support.
+- [MLVPN](http://zehome.github.io/MLVPN/): A multi-link VPN (ADSL/SDSL/xDSL/Network aggregator)
 - [Magic Wormhole](https://github.com/warner/magic-wormhole): Get things from one computer to another, safely.
 - [MaidSafe](http://maidsafe.net/): A new Secure way to access a world of existing apps where the security of your data is put above all else.
 - [Minisign](https://jedisct1.github.io/minisign/): A dead simple tool to sign files and verify signatures.
-- [MLVPN](http://zehome.github.io/MLVPN/): A multi-link VPN (ADSL/SDSL/xDSL/Network aggregator)
 - [Molch](https://github.com/FSMaxB/molch): An implementation of the Axolotl ratchet.
 - [Muon](https://github.com/puxxustc/muon): A fast stateless VPN with obfuscation to escape traffic monitoring.
+- [NTPsec](https://github.com/ntpsec/ntpsec): A security-hardened implementation of Network Time Protocol Version 4.
 - [NanoChat](https://github.com/hamidreza-s/NanoChat): A P2P, E2E encrypted and discoverable chat application on top of nanomsg library.
-- [NTPsec](https://github.com/ntpsec/ntpsec): A security-hardened implementation of Network Time Protocol Version 4.
 - [Open Reputation](https://openreputation.net/): An open source decentralized platform that maps identity and reputation onto the Internet-of-things.
 - [OpenBazaar](https://www.openbazaar.org/): A free market for all.
 No fees, no restrictions.
+- [OpenGKS](https://arpa.ph/opengks/): An RFID gate keeper solution that automatically tracks, records data and sends text messages (SMS) and email notifications to parents upon a student's entrance and exit in school.
 - [OpenR](https://github.com/facebook/openr): Facebook's internally designed and developed routing protocol/platform.
 - [PAVE](https://pave.software/): The Password Manager.
 Easy password sharing for teams.
 No cloud.
 - [PCP](https://github.com/TLINDEN/pcp): Pretty Curved Privacy (pcp1) is a commandline utility which can be used to encrypt files.